kestra-io/docs/content/blogs/2023-11-07-Kestra-the-terrafrom-of-orchestration-and-automation.md

 &nbsp;

-## Conclusion: Kestra and Terraform - Complementary Tools for Modern Infrastructure
+## Complementary Tools for Modern Infrastructure

 Kestra's orchestration solutions align closely with the principles that have guided Terraform's infrastructure management.
 Both tools are designed with the intent to simplify, modularize, and make the workflow and infrastructure processes scalable and reusable.